-Most of us are family with holly shrubs in the landscape and growing American holly trees (Ilex opaca) is a relatively easy endeavor.
+Most of us are familiar with holly shrubs in the landscape and growing American holly trees (Ilex opaca) is a relatively easy endeavor.
 Read on to learn more about this holly species.

 American Holly Information

-These attractive, broad-leaf evergreen trees grow 15-50’ tall.
+These attractive, broad-leaf evergreen trees grow 15 to 50 feet (5-15 m.) tall.
 They are pyramidal in shape and are known for their striking red berries and deep green, leathery leaves with sharp points.
 American holly trees are terrific landscape plants.
-They are great for habitat, too.
+They are great for habitat too.
 The dense foliage provides cover for small critters and the berries provide food for many birds.

 Growing American Holly Trees

 American holly planting is easy as long as you choose containerized or balled and burlapped specimens.
 Do not plant bareroot trees.
 They usually fail.
 American holly trees can take all types of soil but prefer slightly acidic, good-draining, sandy soil.

 American holly trees perform well in shade and full sun but prefer partial sun.
 These trees like regular and even moisture but they can also tolerate some flooding, occasional drought, and ocean salt spray.
 These are tough trees!

 How to Care for American Holly